What You Need to Know About Avandia

 - Increased hunger: Due to the lack of insulin to move sugar into your cells, your muscles and organs become depleted for energy and this causes intense hunger.

-- Increased thirst and frequent urination: With an excess of sugar building up in your bloodstream, fluid is pulled from the tissues which makes you thirstier than usual.
+- Increased thirst and frequent urination: With an excess of sugar building up in your bloodstream, fluid is pulled from the tissues which make you thirstier than usual.
 The added intake of fluids also causes you to urinate more.

 - Slow-healing sores or frequent infections: Your ability to heal and resist infections is affected.